Active Receivership Cases Closed Cases What is an SEC Receiver? Contact Us

 On May 26, 2009, the Court entered an Order awarding summary judgment to the SEC against Defendant Kimberly Snowden for her role in managing these fraudulent investment companies.
 The Court found that Snowden violated the anti-fraud and registration provisions of federal securities laws.
 Among other things, it found that "Snowden knew the investors’ funds were being misused yet she continued to misrepresent the truth to investors."
 It also ordered her to disgorge a total of $627,621.77 that she received from the fraudulent investment scheme.

-The SEC has filed a Status Report describing the remedies that it may pursue against Defendant Kimberly Snowden and the entities now in receivership.
-Consistent with its recommendation, the SEC filed a Stipulation asking to dismiss its claims against Defendants Secure Investment Services Inc., American Financial Services Inc., and Lyndon Group Inc. The Court entered an Order dismissing the SEC's claims against those defendants on September 16, 2009.
+The SEC then filed a Stipulation dismissing its claims against Defendants Secure Investment Services Inc., American Financial Services Inc., and Lyndon Group Inc. The Court entered an Order dismissing the SEC's claims against those defendants on September 16, 2009.
 Since those entities are now in receivership, there is no reason for the SEC to pursue claims against them.
 Their assets are being collected and will be distributed to defrauded investors who have an allowed claim consistent with the Court approved claim procedure.

 Appointment of Examiner and Activities with Respect to Investor Claims